gisgeolab/LCZ-ODC/README.md

 # Temperature Analysis within Local Climate Zones

 This repository provides tools to access temperature measurements from ARPA stations within the metropolitan area of Milan.
 The goal is to analyse the correlation between temperature readings across different stations to identify potential Urban Heat Island (UHI) effects in Milan.
+Additionally, there is a section that filters the data based on a specific wind speed threshold to determine if the temperature compositions undergo changes and to assess the influence of wind speed.

 ## Data Access and Interface: